One of the questions I’m often asked by readers, is how to pick a blog niche.

 Instead of “business” as a broad topic, you could focus your blog niche specifically on “starting a side business” or “how to make money online” where your content can have more clearly defined guardrails that keep you on-message for what your audience will come to expect.

-Now that we’ve got a sense of how to pick a blog niche without the risk of going too narrow or too broad, let’s brainstorm some blog niche ideas.
+Now that we’ve got a sense of how to pick a blog niche without the risk of going too narrow or too broad, let’s brainstorm some blog niche ideas that’ll help you appropriately niche down.

 Some bloggers know what they want to write about immediately.
 They want to start a blog based on a fiery passion, or one that ties in with an existing business venture.